Upgrade your browser to improve your experience. See recommended browsers

 “Families that are the most successful at creating a giving tradition share their stories and make philanthropy a part of their family identity,” says Katie Collins.
-A senior relationship manager with the Fidelity Charitable Private Donor Group, Collins works with many families who use their donor-advised funds similarly to a family foundation—to support a shared family giving program.
+A senior philanthropic strategist with the Fidelity Charitable Private Donor Group, Collins works with many families who use their donor-advised funds similarly to a family foundation—to support a shared family giving program.

 Invite the young adults in your family to attend your next meeting at a nonprofit organization or to join you for a site visit, particularly if you think it is a cause they’ll care about personally.